 The Portuguese market has proven promising with significant revenues generated by the industry despite its young age and limited number of operators.
 However, high tax rates have severely limited the market, dissuaded operators from acquiring licenses and hurt competition.

 The tax rates in Portugal are set at nearly unmanageable levels:

 - 15 to 30% on gross gaming revenue for casino games, poker and bingo

 - 8 to 16% on total betting turnover for sports betting

 If this tax scheme applied to net profits, it would be one thing.
 That is not the case in Portugal.
 These rates are based on total gaming activity before operating expenses or net profits are even considered.
-It’s so bad that a handful of international gaming brands have already expressed zero interest in applying for a gaming license in Portugal.
+It’s so bad that a handful of international gaming brands declared immediately that they had zero interest in applying for a gaming license in Portugal.